Joe Kubert: Later career

 Kubert drew the first issue of Stan Lee's Just Imagine... limited series (2001) and two pencil-illustrated graphic novels, Yossel: April 19, 1943 (2003) and Jew Gangster (2005), for IBooks.
 In 2003, Kubert returned to the Sgt.
 Rock character, illustrating Sgt.
 Rock: Between Hell and a Hard Place, a hardcover graphic novel written by Brian Azzarello.
 Kubert drew Tex, The Lonesome Rider, written by Claudio Nizzi and published by SAF Comics in 2005, and then wrote and drew Sgt.
 Rock: The Prophecy, a six-issue miniseries in 2006.
 In the mid-2000s, he was the artist for PS, The Preventive Maintenance Monthly, a United States Army magazine with comic-book elements that stresses the importance of preventive maintenance of vehicles, arms, and other ordnance.
 In 2008, Kubert returned to his Tor character with a six-issue limited series published by DC Comics entitled Tor: A Prehistoric Odyssey.
 In 2009, Kubert contributed a new Sgt.
 Rock story for Wednesday Comics, published by DC.
 His son, Adam, wrote the story, his first foray at scripting.
 In 2011, Joe Kubert wrote the introduction and drew the lenticular 3-D front cover for Craig Yoe's Amazing 3-D Comics!
 Kubert inked his son Andy's pencils on the first two issues of DC Universe: Legacies, a 10 issue series chronicling the history of the DC Universe. and the Before Watchmen: Nite Owl limited series.
 The first two issues of Before Watchmen: Nite Owl were released before Kubert's death.
 The other two were released posthumously.
 In 2012 Kubert and the Joe Kubert school produced a syndicated comic strip, "Hans Brinker and the Silver Skates", reprinted in Comics Revue.
 DC Comics published Joe Kubert Presents (Dec.
-2012-May 2013) featuring stories by Kubert (Hawkman), Spit (Kamandi), Sam Glanzman (U.S.S.
-Stevens), and Driani Duniak (Angel and the Ape).
+2012-May 2013) edited by Kubert and featuring stories by Kubert (Hawkman, Spit and The Redeemer), Sam Glanzman (U.S.S.
+Stevens), and Brian Buniak (Angel and the Ape).

 Personal life

 Kubert married Muriel Fogelson on July 8, 1951.
-In the early 1960s, the Kuberts moved to Dover, New Jersey and raised their five children: David, the eldest, followed by Danny, Lisa, and comic-book artists Adam and Andy Kubert.
+In the early 1960s, the Kuberts moved to Dover, New Jersey where they raised their five children: David, the eldest, followed by Danny, Lisa, and comic-book artists Adam and Andy Kubert.
 Kubert's granddaughter Katie Kubert works as a comics editor.
 She worked at DC Comics for five years as an editor on the Batman titles, and left to work on the X-Men titles at Marvel Comics in June 2014.
 Kubert's grandson and graduate of The Kubert School, Orion Zangara, is also a comic-book artist who is currently working on a graphic novel trilogy for the Lerner Publishing Group.
+Grand-daughter Emma Kubert is a comic book writer and artist.